 He completed 25 shows NZ wide performing the songs and telling the story of Cat Stevens alongside Ryan on lead guitar.
-The show is called “Wild World” and has been a huge success, filling most small to medium-sized venues around New Zealand.
+The show is called “Wild World” and has been a huge success, selling out 20 small to medium-sized venues around New Zealand.

 In January 2014, Bryce was selected to be the support act for Australian music sensation Guy Sebastian.
 Then played a series of shows with the multi-award-winning Germein Sisters throughout Australia in April and New Zealand in May.

 In October 2014 Bryce announced the release of the SONGBOOK & SIX STRING concert DVD with iconic NZ singer/songwriter Paul Ubana Jones.
 Filmed at the historic Old St John’s in Nelson it features a 25 person choir backing the two singers as they perform in this magical setting.

 Bryce is an active World Vision ambassador artist and happily promotes child sponsorship.
 He sponsors 2 children himself and has flown to Indonesia and met them both.